How to create a custom REST API connector for Python

 We are ready to move to the final step.
 Let's do it!

-Accessing data in Python via Data Gateway
+Access data in Python via the gateway

-Finally, we are ready to read data from Custom API in Python via Data Gateway.
+Finally, we are ready to read data from Custom API in Python via the Data Gateway.
 Follow these final steps:

 1. Go back to Python.

-2. Use this code snippet to read the data using GatewayDSN data source:
+2. Use this code snippet to read the data using ZappySysGatewayDSN data source:

 Python code to get the data from ZappySys DSN